VIAL Programming Guide

-- Add Actions.
+- The next step is to add actions.
 In the bottom right corner, you can "add and action", "Tap Enter" (which is a shortcut for a commonly used action), "Record Macro", "Save" and "Revert".
 Use the first 3 buttons to create and add actions.

 Example Macros for common applications

-- Open windows menu, type visual studio code, and launch the program.
-Notice the use of delays to ensure each action is registered on a slower computer.
+- Launch a program on Windows.
+(Open windows menu, type visual studio code, and launch the program.
+Notice the use of delays to ensure each action is registered on a slower computer.)

 If your device supports backlighting (Macropad1x5), you can add the keys from the Backlight section to control it:

 Using Layers allows you to expand the functionality of your device to a new layer..pun intended!
 Each layer can have different actions configured.
 Layer 0 could have all your media controls, layer 1 could have macros, and layer 2 could have something else!

 Under the Layers section, you'll see a bunch of abbreviations for each layer function.
 Each one is outline below. "layer" represents the layer you want, ex 0, 1, 2.

 - MO(layer) - momentarily activates the layer.
 As soon as you let go of the key, the layer is deactivated.